We are pretty sure everyone loves frozen margaritas. They are a grown up version of a lime slushy. A good frozen margarita is very hard to resist.

 Yes, you can freeze margaritas.
 If you mixed too much or just want your drinks to be extra cold, pour the margarita into an ice cube tray and freeze.
 When you are ready to drink your margaritas, pop the frozen cubes into a glass, let them thaw and then enjoy.
 You can also put the frozen cubes directly into a blender and puree until creamy.
 Freezing margaritas lets you always have perfect mocktails on hand!

 Our frozen margarita is made with lime juice concentrate, fresh lime juice, orange juice, lemon juice and a little bit of agave syrup.

 Whats so good about a margarita?

 Margaritas taste amazing!
 They are great to drink on their own and they also pair well with food.
 The creamy, juicy taste of margaritas helps cool down any spice in the food.
-The acidity in the drink pairs well with meats and cheeses, too.
+The acidity in the drink pairs well with meats, cheeses and gluten free wraps, too.